 Family vacations can be fun, exciting, and an enormous headache.
 Conflicts about interests, how to get there, and finances can get in the way of your good time.
-Finding the right balance of planning and flying by the seat of your pants will reduce the chances of unwanted surprises.
+Finding the right balance of planning and spontaneity will reduce the chances of unwanted surprises.
 Here are some tips to help you get the most of your vacation relaxation.

 Deciding where and when to go on vacation is often the most difficult challenge.
 Sometimes spontaneous decisions work out great, but more often than not planning for a family trip will make thinks easier even though it can take many months.
 How can you start that process?
 Here are some ideas:

 Sit down with the family and discuss what type of vacation you are looking for.
 Relaxation?
 Culture?
 Adventure?
 Beach?
 Maybe a combination of all of them?
 Do some research or enlist the help of a seasoned travel agent.
-They usually know the ins and outs of a particular destination and will think of things you will not.Starting early, as mentioned above, will give you wider options for airline, hotel, and car rental deals.Get everyone involved.
+They usually know the ins and outs of a particular destination and will think of things you will not.Starting early will give you wider options for airline, hotel, and car rental deals.Get everyone involved.
 You may not accept all ideas, but it will give you a good start in knowing what members of the family are thinking about.Decide on land, air, or sea?
-How are you getting to where you are going?If you fly, familiarize yourself with Homeland Security regulations.
+How are you getting to where you are going?If you fly, familiarize yourself with the US Transportation Security Administration regulations.
 They can be numerous and you will avoid a lot of problems if you know what to expect.

 Planning is important, but whenever you travel, flexibility is a must.
 Many things can occur that will cause you to change your plans.
 There will always be things that you have no control over, such as traffic, bad weather, sick children, and delayed or cancelled flights.
 Adapting to change is important for you and those you travel with.

 If you choose the car, getting there may not be half the fun.
 Think of safe car games to help pass the time.
 Discuss landmarks (state welcome signs, historic sites, mountains, oceans, etc.) that will be passed each day.
 This gives everyone something to look for.